CloudRiRi15/aws-bootcamp-cruddur-2023/journal/week0.md

 **to insert budget image as proof of work done**

 Once you grant your IAM user access to billing permissions, log in to your IAM console to set a budget.
-I created 2 budgets for this BootCamp, since the goal was to make use of the free-tier account I first created a Zero Spend Budget.
-This was very simple and starightforward to do.
+I created Zero Spend Budget for this BootCamp, since the goal was to make use of the free-tier account.
+This was very simple and starightforward to implement.

 From the AWS billing Console >Select Budgets > Create Budget > Choose Budget Type Budget Setup and Templates (*new*) will show as per image below.
 Under Template, I selected the Zero Spend Budget and **Click Create Budget**